fatyzhang/ABAP/src/barcodes.md

+# SAP Barcodes

-details about SAP Barcodes
++ Details about SAP Barcodes
 http://www.erpgreat.com/abap/details-information-about-sap-barcodes.htm

-questions for bar code printing in SAP http://www.erpgreat.com/abap/questions-about-bar-code-printing-in-sap.htm
++ Questions for bar code printing in SAP http://www.erpgreat.com/abap/questions-about-bar-code-printing-in-sap.htm

-Step by step create barcode for smartforms more details see: https://wiki.scn.sap.com/wiki/display/Snippets/Step-by-step+New+Barcode+Technology+for+Smart+Forms
++ Step by step create barcode for smartforms https://wiki.scn.sap.com/wiki/display/Snippets/Step-by-step+New+Barcode+Technology+for+Smart+Forms

-Which barcode printer are you using ? download this file and see. http://www.servopack.de/Files/HB/ZPLcommands.pdf.
++ Which barcode printer are you using ? download this file and see. http://www.servopack.de/Files/HB/ZPLcommands.pdf.